DunbrackLab/Kincore-standalone3/README.md

 ```
 pixi run kincore -h
 ```
-Kincore can be run on a single mmCIF or PDB file (can contain multiple models in a single file, e.g., MD trajectories or PDB structures).
+Kincore can be run on a single mmCIF or PDB file (can contain multiple models in a single file, e.g., MD trajectories or NMR structures).
 ```
 pixi run kincore 1OL5.cif
 pixi run kincore 1OL5.pdb